altugdidikoglu/alphaopics/README.md

 --------------------------------------------------------------------------------

 *The package was prepared by Time Vision Behaviour Lab in the University of Manchester.
 This project has received funding from the Wellcome Trust Investigator Award (210684/Z/18/Z) to [Robert Lucas](https://research.manchester.ac.uk/en/persons/robert.lucas).
-The package is maintained by [Altug Didikoglu](https://research.manchester.ac.uk/en/persons/altug.didikoglu).*
+Problems or requests can be emailed to package maintainer [Altug Didikoglu](https://research.manchester.ac.uk/en/persons/altug.didikoglu).
+This package includes R functions to calculate animal light exposure and required reference data.
+The packege is also available as an online app: [Animal α-opic light exposure calculator](https://altugdidikoglu.shinyapps.io/alphaopics/).*

 --------------------------------------------------------------------------------